sh-waqar/stylelint-declaration-use-variable/README.md

 ## Details

-Preprocessers like Sass/Scss uses variables to make the code clean, maintainable and reusable.
-But since developers are lazy they might get a chance to miss the use of variables in sass code and that kinda sucks.
+Preprocessers like scss, less uses variables to make the code clean, maintainable and reusable.
+But since developers are lazy they might get a chance to miss the use of variables in styling code and that kinda sucks.

 ```scss
 $some-cool-color: #efefef;